-Preschool Pumpkin Activities in Fall!
-There are so many activities available to teach so many concepts!
-This theme page is filled with some preschool activities and ideas for your classroom.
-Please let me know if you have more activities you feel should be added to this page!
+Preschool Pumpkin Theme Activities in Autumn!
+There are so many activities available to teach so many concepts with this theme!
+This page includes preschool lesson plans, activities and Interest Learning Center ideas for your Preschool Classroom!

 Materials Needed: white lunch-sized paper bags, orange and white paint, brushes, masking tape, green paper, leaf stencil, crayon, scissor, newspaper, LOTS of green yarn!

 1. Have children trace a leaf onto green paper using the stencil, cut it out and then print their name on the leaf.
 Set aside.

 2. Children should stuff their paper bags about 1/2 full with newspaper by crumpling the newspaper (tell them to use those hand muscles to scrunch up the paper!)

 3. Help them to twist the top of the bag.
 Continue twisting to make it look like a stem on the top.
 Use masking tape to keep the top twisted.

 4. The children paint their bags.
 Let them experiment with the orange and white paint to make different shades of orange on their bag pumpkins.

 5. When dry, staple the child's leaf with their name on it to the stem of their pumpkin.